dubemmbah/social-proof-section/README.md

 ## Welcome! 👋

-You can view the project[here](https://dubemmbah.github.io/social-proof-section)
+You can view the project [here](https://dubemmbah.github.io/social-proof-section)